-- According to the National Opioid Pharmacotherapy Statistics Annual Data collection, on a snapshot day in 2013 in the Northern Territory, there were 16 Indigenous pharmacotherapy clients recorded as receiving pharmacotherapy treatment (receiving methadone, buprenorphine, and buprenorphine/naloxone).
-There was a total of 129 non-Indigenous clients recorded (AIHW 2014q). - Data from the OSR data collection show that there were 16 Aboriginal and Torres Strait Islander substance use organisations in the Northern Territory in 2012-13.
-This is 25% of all Aboriginal and Torres Strait Islander substance use organisations in Australia (Table 3.11.5). - According to the Alcohol and Other Drug Treatment Services National Minimum Data Set (AODTS-NMDS), there were 2,241 treatment episodes for Indigenous clients of alcohol and other drug treatment services in the Northern Territory in 2012-13, accounting for 62% of the total number of treatment episodes.
+- Data from the OSR data collection show that there were 4 Aboriginal and Torres Strait Islander substance-use organisations in Victoria.
+This is 6% of all Aboriginal and Torres Strait Islander substance-use organisations nationally (Table 3.11.5). - According to the Alcohol and Other Drug Treatment Services National Minimum Data Set, there were 3,734 treatment episodes for Indigenous clients of alcohol and other drug treatment services in Victoria in 2012-2013, accounting for 7% of the total number of treatment episodes.
 At the national level, Indigenous clients accounted for 14% of all treatment episodes (Table 3.11.12, Figure 3.11.1).

-Figure 3.11.1: Proportion of treatment episodes for clients of alcohol and other drug treatment services, Northern Territory and Australia, 2012-13
+Figure 3.11.1: Proportion of treatment episodes for clients of alcohol and other drug treatment services, Victoria and Australia, 2012-13

-According to the AODTS-NMDS, there were around 22,700 episodes of care involving Indigenous clients of alcohol and other drug treatment services in 2012-13 (Table 3.11.1).

-- The OSR data collection shows that there were at least 272,000 episodes of care involving Indigenous clients of Aboriginal and Torres Strait Islander substance use services in 2012-13 (Table 3.11.2). - All Aboriginal and Torres Strait Islander substance use services reported alcohol use in their 5 most important substance use issues in terms of staff time and organisational resources.
+- According to the AODTS-NMDS, there were around 22,700 episodes of care involving Indigenous clients of alcohol and other drug treatment services in 2012-13 (Table 3.11.1). - The OSR data collection shows that there were at least 272,000 episodes of care involving Indigenous clients of Aboriginal and Torres Strait Islander substance use services in 2012-13 (Table 3.11.2). - All Aboriginal and Torres Strait Islander substance use services reported alcohol use in their 5 most important substance use issues in terms of staff time and organisational resources.
 97% reported cannabis/marijuana and 64% reported tobacco/nicotine (Table 3.11.8). - According to the National Opioid Pharmacotherapy Statistics Annual Data collection, on a snapshot day in 2013, for jurisdictions where data on Indigenous status were available (NSW, Qld, SA, ACT, Tas and NT combined), there were 2,822 Indigenous Australian pharmacotherapy clients (clients receiving methadone, buprenorphine, and buprenorphine/naloxone) (AIHW 2014q). - Data from the National Hospital Morbidity Database suggest that, in the period July 2011 to June 2013, Indigenous Australians were hospitalised at more than 4 times the rate of non-Indigenous Australians for alcohol-related conditions (see measure 2.16, Table 2.16.11), and 2.5 times the rate of non-Indigenous Australians for drug-related conditions (see measure 2.17, Table 2.17.12).

-- Data from the OSR data collection show that the percentage of Very remote clients of Aboriginal and Torres Strait Islander substance use services increased each year from 3% in 2008-09 to 15% in 2012-13 (Table 3.11.3).
-Note, though, that the trend may have been affected by new organisations with a large client base that began reporting in 2012-13. - The National Opioid Pharmacotherapy Statistics Annual Data collection suggests that the number of Indigenous clients receiving pharmacotherapy treatment for opioid dependence in NSW, Qld, SA and the ACT combined increased from 1,768 on a snapshot day in 2007 to 2,562 on a snapshot day in 2012 (Table 3.11.11).
+Data from the OSR data collection show that the percentage of Very remote clients of Aboriginal and Torres Strait Islander substance use services increased each year from 3% in 2008-09 to 15% in 2012-13 (Table 3.11.3).
+Note, though, that the trend may have been affected by new organisations with a large client base that began reporting in 2012-13.

+The National Opioid Pharmacotherapy Statistics Annual Data collection suggests that the number of Indigenous clients receiving pharmacotherapy treatment for opioid dependence in NSW, Qld, SA and the ACT combined increased from 1,768 on a snapshot day in 2007 to 2,562 on a snapshot day in 2012 (Table 3.11.11).